aiidalab/aiidalab-qe/README.md

 ```
 The pre-commit checks should now be automatically executed prior to each commit.

+## For maintainers

+To create a new release, clone the repository, install development dependencies with `pip install -e '.[dev]'`, and then execute `bumpver update`.
+This will:

+  1. Create a tagged release with bumped version and push it to the repository.
+  2. Trigger a GitHub actions workflow that creates a GitHub release.

+Additional notes:

+  - Use the `--dry` option to preview the release change.
+  - The release tag (e.g. a/b/rc) is determined from the last release.
+    Use the `--tag` option to switch the release tag.

 ## Acknowledgements

 This work is supported by the